akaliacius/akaliacius.github.io/_drafts/async-rxjava.md

 ```

-Service 2 is identical to previous except that it blocks for 2 seconds instead of 5.
+Service 2 is identical to the previous one except that it blocks for 2 seconds instead of 5.

 ```